geoai777/zfs_arc/README.md

 If your install has pve folder other than `/etc/pve` (which is highly unlikely), then edit `pve_dir` variable.

+In version 2.0.0 script got color formatting.
+To turn it off just set variable `format` to `off`.
+Can become handy if terminal does not evaluate color codes.

 ## Usage
 - download
 - run as root (because /etc/modprobe.d is owned by root and config needs to go there)